wannier-developers/wannier-ecosystem-registry/README.md

-# Wannier Software Ecosystem Registry code entry
+# Wannier Software Ecosystem Registry

 This repository contains the **source code** of the official Wannier Software Ecosystem Registry.